 But what would you be missing?
 Perhaps you might miss helping them to identify their feelings of jealousy or intimidation.

 So to do this, you have to ask them—perhaps at a later time—why they did what they did, and guide them through a process of recognition and repentance, not guilt and shame.

 Tell them it’s perfectly normal to feel that way, and that you understand.
 But at the same time, point them to the fact that acting on their feelings caused hurt, not only to their friend but also to themselves.

 Help them see that if they act upon their feelings of jealousy, it can affect their hearts, cause bitterness, and make them miserable.

 These are the opportunities we have to take to help them know what to do with their negative feelings when they occur.

 It’s with these conversations and moments that you can truly understand who your child is, where they are coming from, which is, in essence, showing them empathy.

-4. Make them do chores, set rules, and give consequences
+Give them chores, set rules, and give consequences

 “Research from a well-known 75-year Harvard study examined the childhood psychosocial variables and biological processes that predicted health and well-being later in life.